-If you want to see that, read the First Epistle of Peter.
+If you want to see that, read the first epistle of Peter.
 You know wherein Peter's failings lay.
-When he said to Christ, in effect: "Thou never canst suffer; it cannot be"-it showed he had not a conception of what it was to pass through death into life.
+When he said to Christ, in effect: "Thou never canst suffer; it cannot be"-it showed he did not have a conception of what it was to pass through death into life.
 Christ said: "Deny thyself," and in spite of that he denied his Lord.
-When Christ warned him: "Thou shalt deny me," and he insisted that he never would, Peter showed how little he understood what there was in himself.
-But when I read his epistle and hear him say: "If ye be reproached for the name of Christ, happy are ye, for the Spirit of God and of glory resteth upon you," then I say that is not the old Peter, but that is the very Spirit of Christ breathing and speaking within him.
+When Christ warned him: "Thou shalt deny me" (Matthew 26:34), and he insisted that he never would, Peter showed how little he understood what there was in himself.
+But when I read his epistle and hear him say: "If ye be reproached for the name of Christ, happy are ye, for the spirit of glory and of God resteth upon you" (I Peter 4:14), then I say that it is not the old Peter, but that it is the very Spirit of Christ breathing and speaking within him.

-I read again how he says: "Hereunto ye are called, to suffer, even as Christ suffered."
-I understand what a change had come over Peter.
-Instead of denying Christ, he found joy and pleasure in having self denied and crucified and given up to the death.
-And therefore it is in the Acts we read that, when he was called before the Council, he could boldly say: "We must obey God rather than men," and that he could return with the other disciples and rejoice that they were counted worthy to suffer for Christ's name.
+I read again how he says: "Hereunto were ye called, to suffer, because Christ also suffered" (I Peter 2:21).
+1 understand what a change had come over Peter.
+Instead of denying Christ, he found joy and pleasure in having self denied, crucified, and given up to the death.
+And therefore, we read in Acts that when he was called before the Council he could boldly say: "We ought to obey God rather than men" (Acts 5:29), and that he could return with the other disciples and rejoice that they were counted worthy to suffer for Christ's name.

-You remember his self-exaltation; but now he has found out that "the ornament of a meek and quiet spirit is in the sight of God of great price."
-Again he tells us to be "subject one to another, and be clothed with humility."
+You remember his self-exaltation; but now he has found out that "the ornament of a meek and quiet spirit is in the sight of God of great price" (I Peter 3:4).
+Again he tells us to be "subject one to another, and be clothed with humility" (I Peter 5:5).

-Dear friend, I beseech you, look at Peter utterly changed-the self-pleasing, the self-trusting, the self-seeking Peter, full of sin, continually getting into trouble, foolish and impetuous, but now filled with the Spirit and the life of Jesus.
-Christ had done it for him by the Holy Ghost.
+Dear friend, I implore you, look at Peter utterly changed-the self-pleasing, the self-trusting, the self-seeking Peter, full of sin, continually getting into trouble, foolish and impetuous, now filled with the Spirit and the life of Jesus.
+Christ had done it for him by the Holy Spirit.

-And now, what is my object in having thus very briefly pointed to the story of Peter?
+And now, what is the point in my having thus very briefly pointed to the story of Peter?
 That story must be the history of every believer who is really to be made a blessing by God.
-That story is a prophecy of what every one can receive from God in heaven.
+That story is a prophecy of what everyone can receive from God in heaven.

-Now let us just glance hurriedly at what these lessons teach us.
+Now, let us just glance hurriedly at what these lessons teach us.

-The first lesson is this: You may be a very earnest, godly, devoted believer, in whom the power of the flesh is yet very strong.
+The first lesson is this- You may be a very earnest, godly, devoted believer, in whom the power of the flesh is still very strong.